Please note that module information is indicative and may change year to year.

 The educational aim of this module is for students to learn about the recent evolution and current state of the political economy of money, finance and crises.
-Students will learn about five interrelated areas: the domestic and international institutions involved in the financial and monetary sectors, how finance as a distinct area of the world economy works, the non-legal side of finance, how and why financial crises happen, and the importance of geographical location in contemporary finance.
-The module will take advantage of London's role as a leading financial centre to supplement its academic contents; whenever possible, visits and talks related to the module contents will be organised.
+Students will learn about five interrelated areas: the domestic and international institutions involved in the financial and monetary sectors, how finance as a distinct area of the world economy works, how and why financial crises happen, and the importance of geographical location in contemporary finance.
+The module will take advantage of London's role as a leading financial centre to supplement its academic contents.

 At the end of the module students will: